 Ondrej joined Watsi on September 26th, 2017.
-Four months ago, Ondrej became the 5480th member to automatically support a new Watsi patient every month.
-Since then, 234 more people have become monthly donors!
-Ondrej's most recent donation traveled 3,900 miles to support Magdalena, a baby from Tanzania, to fund bilateral clubfoot treatment.
+Three years ago, Ondrej joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ondrej's most recent donation traveled 6,800 miles to support Valentina, a beautiful baby girl from Bolivia, to fund heart surgery.